Beginning December 1, 2023: THE ATHENS DOWNTOWN DRIVE THRU will open at 7:30 a.m. instead of 7:00 a.m.

 The Corsicana branch was opened on May 23, 2015 in a leased facility located at 811 N. Main Street.
 The permanent home of the Corsicana operation was opened in October of 2018 and is located at 1600 W.2nd.
 Avenue.

 In April 2022, FSB announced that a new branch location will be built in Forney.
-The branch will open in the fall of 2023 on the corner of FM 548 and FM 1641.
+The branch will be located on the corner of FM 548 and FM 1641.
 Representatives are available at a leased Customer Service facility located at 114 W. Pacific Street.